EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 - Network Resilience, timeout and DNS management without crashing the orchestrator
 - Isolation in case of repository failure (Try/Catch pattern)

-👌 Others many controls have been added 👌
+👌 Others many controls and features have been added 👌

 ## PROCEDURE